Semileptonic B_c decays to P-wave charmonia in the light-cone QCDSR: Numerical Analysis for Form Factors

 Using the parameters discussed above, numerical values of the right hand side of the sum rules given in \cref{eq:eqsr} can be obtained.
 To predict numerical values of the form factors, it is necessary to choose a value for the mass of the $B_c$ meson.
 Frequently, the value of the hadron in question is picked from the experiment, if it is experimentally known.
 But this assumes that \cref{eq:eqsr} predicts the mass of the hadron precisely.
 In order to avoid this assumption, the mass of the $B_c$ meson will also be obtained from \cref{eq:eqsr} using the relation

 The masses obtained using \cref{eq:eqsrmass} should be stable with respect to variations of $M^2$ in chosen region.

-As an example of the analysis, in \cref{fig:mBcforf1}, the borel mass $M^2$ dependence of $m_{B_c}$ obtained from \cref{eq:eqsrmass} is presented for $s_0=40~GeV^2$ using the sum rules for the form factor $f_1$.
-As can be seen in this figure, the mass is practically independent of the borel parameter $M^2$ in the region $5~GeV^2<M^2<10~GeV^2$.
-For the form factor $f_1$, this range is chosen as the working region for $M^2$.
-In \cref{fig:fig6}, the $M^2$ dependence of $f_1(q^2)$ is shown for $q^2=0~GeV^2$, $1~GeV^2$ and $2~GeV^2$.
-As can be seen from these figures, the form factor $f_1$ practically has no dependence on $M^2$ within the chosen working region of the Borel parameter.
+In \cref{fig:mBcforf1}, the dependence of $m_{B_c}$ obtained from \cref{eq:eqsrmass} on the Borel parameter $M^2$ is presented for $s_0=40~GeV^2$ using the sum rules for the form factor $f_1(0)$.
+As can be seen in this figure, the mass is practically independent of the borel parameter $M^2$ in the chosen region.
 For comparison, in \cref{fig:expmBc}, the Borel parameter dependence of $f_1$ is shown when \cref{eq:eqsrmass} is used for $m_{B_c}^2$ and when its experimental value is used.
 It is clearly seen that the form factors has a stronger dependence on the Borel parameter when the experimental value is used.
 This shows that after the continuum and higher states are subtracted, the correlation function does have the form given in the left hand side of \cref{eq:eqsr} but the exponent predicted by the correlation function deviates from the experimentally observed mass.
 This is an expected behaviour as the obtained correlation function is only approximate and we strongly believe the correct procedure should be to use the mass of $B_c$ which is predicted by the calculated correlation function.

 In \cref{table:tab}, the working region of the Borel parameter and the $B_c$ mass obtained from the corresponding sum rules is shown for each of the form factors.
 As can be noted from the table, the predicted masses for $B_c$ are in general lower than the experimentally observed value.
 Note that this is not a consequence of the approach used in this work.
 When the sum rules for the form factors obtained in \cite{Azizi:2009ny} is analyzed using the approach presented in this work, the obtained masses are compatible with the ones presented in \cref{table:tab}.